api7/lua-resty-ldap/README.md

 Access ldap server via cosocket.

-A small part of the code in this project came from [kong](https://github.com/Kong/kong/tree/master/kong/plugins/ldap-auth) and they are being replaced.
+A small part of the code in this project came from [kong](https://github.com/Kong/kong/tree/master/kong/plugins/ldap-auth) and most of them are being refactored.

 ## Installation